Please ensure Javascript is enabled for purposes of website accessibility

 Represents National Federation of the Blind.

 Stephanie McGary is legally blind and resides in Southern Oregon where she is employed as a drug and alcohol counselor.
 In her work, Stephanie has a deep understanding of the importance of diversity, equality, and inclusion as she engages with each of her clients.
-Stephanie believes that no person should be left out due to what they have or do not have, and that inclusion is vital to all people and should not limited due to stereotypes or stigmas.
+Stephanie believes that no person should be left out due to what they have or do not have, and that inclusion is vital to all people and should not be limited due to stereotypes or stigmas.
 Stephanie is a passionate individual and is an advocate for those who do not speak for themselves.
-Stephanie is the First Vice President of the National Federation of the Blind and the local Oregon Chapter President.
+Stephanie is the President of the National Federation of the Blind of Oregon.
 As a member of the Commission, Stephanie wants to ensure that those who are blind or with other disabilities or limitations are able to be heard and to ensure that no one is left out because of their differences.

 Scott Wall